Your PDF Accessibility Checker

 Can users understand the content and user interface, even if they use voice output, for example?
 These include:

-- Are natural language defined for all elements?
+• Are natural languages defined for all elements?

 4 Robust